openframeworks/ofBook/chapters/game_design/chapter.md

 };
 ```

-And it’ll function like this--a lot like the bullet:
+And it'll function like this--a lot like the bullet:

 ```cpp
 void Life::setup(ofImage * _img) {